UK employers warn against EU exit, call for reforms

 As Britain gears up for a planned "in or out" referendum in 2017, British employers' group the CBI said there was no viable alternative to remaining in the EU but laid out a wish-list of reforms to make membership more beneficial for the country.

 "Closing ourselves off from the world cannot be the answer.
-The stakes have never been higher," said CBI President Mike Rake told employers at the organisation's annual conference.
+The stakes have never been higher," said CBI President Mike Rake told employers at the organization's annual conference.

-"Britain's role in the world has always been to embrace openness, to seize opportunity, harness global trends and maximise our integration with the world's economies."
+"Britain's role in the world has always been to embrace openness, to seize opportunity, harness global trends and maximize our integration with the world's economies."

 Cameron, seeking to put an end to decades of public and political division over Britain's EU membership, has pledged to fight for reform in Europe and to put the changes to voters in a 2017 referendum, assuming he wins an election due in 2015.